 Chamomile (Huang Chu Ju)

-Below is an overview of Chamomile, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Chamomile.
+Below is an overview of chamomile, combining and interpreting the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of chamomile.

-Also Known As: Mayweed, True Chamomile, Sweet False Chamomile, Plant Physician, Earth Apple
+Also Known As: Camomile, Roman Chamomile, English Chamomile, Russian Chamomile, Mayweed, True Chamomile, Sweet False Chamomile, Plant Physician, Earth Apple

 Organs/Systems: Skin, Lungs, Digestion, Immunity, Nerves

-Key Western Actions & Medicinal Uses: Anti-inflammatory, Antimicrobial, Anticancer, Anticoagulant, Antispasmodic, Tonic, Anodyne, Carminative, Sedative, Laxative, Diaphoretic, Emmenagogue.
+Key Actions: Adaptogen, Alterative, Analgesic, Cardioprotective, Antispasmodic, Anti-inflammatory, Nervine Tonic, Diuretic, Nutritive Tonic, Thyroid Stimulant, Aphrodisiac, Antimicrobial, Anticancer, Anticoagulant, Tonic, Anodyne, Carminative, Sedative, Laxative, Diaphoretic, Emmenagogue

 Also Known As: N/A

-Key TCM Actions & Medicinal Uses: Moves Qi/Releases Qi Stagnation: emotional upsets, anxiety, headache, nightmares, depression, irregular menses with clotting, PMS, stomach ulcers.
-Tonifies the Liver: poor appetite, hypochondriac pain, swollen abdomen.
-Stops Inflammation/Soothes Pain: sore throat, cramps, stomach spasms, wounds, bruises, skin rashes.
-Strengthens the Stomach: nausea, aids digestion, promotes smooth bowels.
-Releases to the Exterior/Clears Heat/Stops Cough: colds, flus, fevers, asthma, bronchitis, chills and fevers at the Shao Yang and Shao Yin stages.
-Moves Blood/Calms Shen: menstrual cramps, difficult menses, insomnia, anxiety, lowers blood pressure, palpations.
+Medicinal Uses: Emotional upsets, anxiety, headache, nightmares, depression, irregular menses with clotting, PMS, stomach ulcers, poor appetite, hypochondriac pain, swollen abdomen, sore throat, cramps, stomach spasms, wounds, bruises, skin rashes, nausea, aids digestion, promotes smooth bowels, colds, flus, fevers, asthma, bronchitis, chills and fevers at the Shao Yang and Shao Yin stages, menstrual cramps, difficult menses, insomnia, lowers blood pressure, palpitations.

 Parts Most Frequently Used: Flower, Whole Plant

-Flavors/Temps: Roman – Bitter, Aromatic.
+Flavors/Temps: Roman – Bitter, Slightly Sweet, Aromatic.
 German – Sweet, Aromatic.

-Caution: Not for anyone allergic to flowers in the Asteraceae family.
+Caution: Not for anyone allergic to flowers in the Asteraceae (Daisy) family.

-The Egyptians offered the flowers to their Sun God Ra, and the Germans refered to the herb as “capable of anything.”
+The Egyptians offered the flowers to their Sun God Ra, and the Germans referred to the herb as “capable of anything.”

 The name “chamomile” derives from the Greek “chamoemelon” meaning “earth apple” because its fragrance resembles apples.
 The Latin name “Matericaria” derives from “matrix” meaning “womb” or “mater” meaning “mother”, a reference to the herbs ability to aid female complaints.

-Manzanilla, also called pinapple weed, has similar uses as the German and Roman chamomiles.
+The plant, manzanilla, also called pineapple weed, has similar uses as the German and Roman chamomiles.
 In Mexican folklore it is used to soothe the stomach, ease digestion and support strong lungs preventing asthma and allergies.
 The Spanish wine flavored with manzanilla, means “little apples”.
 Its Welsh name is “camri” meaning footsteps or walk, as Roman chamomile grows so close to the ground.

 In the Middle Ages chamomile flowers were strewn about the floor and home to sweeten the air.